 “I’m sorry.
 I know this is a very difficult thing to accept.
-If there was certainty, we would do the procedure.
+If there was certainty of restoration, we would do the procedure.
 As I said, I called specialists from Europe.
 They will be here tomorrow, two days at the latest.
 They will examine you and your arm, and see if they believe it is feasible to attempt such a procedure.
 In the meantime, you must get your rest.”

 “Yes.
 All right.
 Thank you, Doctor for calling the specialists.
 But I’m telling you this is what I want.
 I want my arm re-attached.
 No matter how hard it will be.
-No matter how long the surgery takes or how long rehabilitation will take.
+No matter how long the surgery or rehabilitation will take.
 No matter how dangerous the surgery is.
 I want it done.”

 Goldberg nodded.
 “Yes.
 I understand.
 We’ll see what the next few days bring.”